dainsaint/garden/src/posts/city-dont-sing.md

 and my heart waits for the people
 that help other people
-to get through life alone
+get through this life alone

 and my heart waits
 but the city don’t sing no more